GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         --target-load-balancing-utilization 0.6 \
         --zone us-central1-f

-After a few minutes, if you send traffic to the load balancer, you may see that additional instances have been added to the instance group.
+After a few minutes, if you send traffic to the load balancer, you might see that additional instances have been added to the instance group.

 A wide variety of autoscaling policies are available to maintain target CPU